-At Hofstra University students live, work, and study on a beautiful, state-of-the-art campus that is only a short commute from New York City.
-Our 240-acre campus is lush, green, and spacious, with ivy-covered buildings and outstanding facilities just minutes from all the adventure and opportunity the New York metropolitan region has to offer.
+At Hofstra University students live, work, and study on a beautiful, state-of-the-art campus that’s only 25 miles east of Manhattan.
+Our 24-acre suburban campus is lush, green, and spacious, with ivy-covered buildings and cutting-edge facilities, just minutes from all the adventure and opportunity New York City has to offer.

 Best of both worlds

 With the top-notch resources and wide-ranging programs of a large university and the sense of community and personal attention of a small college, Hofstra is a great place for students who are looking for a traditional campus experience without sacrificing the networking opportunities, internship experiences, and cultural offerings of a bustling metropolis.

 Our hardworking, motivated students are taught by Guggenheim Fellows and Fulbright Scholars; Emmy Award recipients; prize-winning scientists; leaders in business, education, and the health sciences; and knowledgeable and insightful thinkers.
 Our 1,161 faculty members (of whom 498 are full-time) are leading educators and experts dedicated to providing the foundation and tools you need to succeed.
 And 92% of our full-time faculty hold the highest degree in their field.

 Hofstra is consistently ranked among the best colleges and universities, has 24 academic and 27 total accreditations, and is one of only three schools in the New York metropolitan area with colleges of law, medicine, and engineering.
 We inspire students to explore their interests, discover their strengths, and find their “pride and purpose” through dynamic, career-enhancing opportunities, both inside and outside of the classroom.